Last Updated on

 If you didn’t know, Field Click adjustments are turrets with the cross-slot system.
 You’ll need a coin or flat-head screwdriver to make 1/4 MOA adjustments to the elevation and windage turrets to sight in.
 It’s not finger-adjustable, but once you’re done, you’re done!

 For those who don’t mess around with magnification while out hunting, the fixed power Scout IER scope is for you.
-Even better, eye relief and FOV won’t change because you can’t change magnification – all factors will remain consistent while out in the field.
+Even better, eye relief and field of view won’t change because you can’t change magnification – all factors will remain consistent while out in the field.

-Sitting ahead of the receiver, you’ll have eye relief of 9.3″ which is right in and around the 6-9″ range for scout rifles.
-With 2.5x fixed power, anything within 200 yards will go down with ease.
+Sitting ahead of the receiver, you’ll have 9.3 inches of eye relief which is right in and around the 6-9″ range for scout rifles.
+With 2.5x fixed power, anything within 100 yards to 200 yards will go down with ease.
 With an ultra-light weight of 7.5 oz, the FX-II scope will be a welcome addition to your rig as it’s super sleek and light to carry all day long.

 To cater for the long eye relief, Leupold equipped the optics with their proprietary Twilight Light Management System to improve light transmission, reduce glare, and last a tad longer at dawn and dusk.